jfrog/tome/docs/introduction/installing_tome.md

-## Installation
+# Installing Tome

 TODO: install editable, from sources...

 The recommended way to install **tome** is using `pip` within a virtual environment.
 This ensures that your project dependencies are isolated and managed effectively:

 1. Create a virtual environment: